 Phi Beta Kappa (PBK), the nation's oldest and largest academic honor society, fosters and recognizes excellence in the liberal arts and sciences.
 PBK has a local chapter at Grinnell College called Beta of Iowa.
 Each spring semester the local chapter selects high achieving third-year and senior students and invites them to become members.
 These students not only have a very high GPA, but they have had a broad program of study from each of the three divisions of the College that specifically includes foreign language, mathematics, and lab science.
 To be eligible for consideration, students should carefully follow the Phi Beta Kappa requirements found in the academic catalog

 One of the little known facts of being a successful adult is knowing how to use your resources.
 This stands in contrast to the idea that going off to college means being "independent" and doing everything by yourself.
 Part of independence actually involves being resourceful and asking questions when you are stuck.

 Grinnell's academics are demanding.
 That means that everyone has questions from time to time.
 Even your faculty ask each other questions.
 Seeking out answers is part of being successful.

 At Grinnell, besides your faculty and the staff that support your in-and out-of-classroom experiences, there are other amazing resources to turn to.
-In particular, Academic Resource Centers (ARC) are a network of learning centers where staff teach students a variety of academic skills.
-Check out the terrific resources for students in writing, reading, all academic subjects, and time management/study skills.
+In particular, Academic Resource Centers (ARC) are a network of learning centers where students can hone a variety of academic skills.
+Check out resources for students in writing, reading, all academic subjects, and time management/study skills.